-UNICEF Ventures explores these technologies, with the potential to impact children and young people globally, providing them with information, opportunity, and choice.
-The team sees blockchain technology as having benefits in 3 main ways: 1) strengthening resources through innovative financing models; 2) increasing the efficiency and transparency of internal processes, and; 3) incentivizing and encouraging the creation of open-source digital public goods.
+UNICEF Ventures explores technologies, such as blockchain, with the potential to impact children and young people globally, providing them with information, opportunity and choice.
+The team sees blockchain technology as having benefits in three main ways: 1) leveraging innovative financing models to distribute resources; 2) increasing the efficiency and transparency of internal processes, and; 3) incentivising and encouraging the creation of open-source digital public goods.
 The approach to achieving this is by researching and prototyping with both internal and external stakeholders.